Adnan Saad al-Din: Supreme Guide of the Muslim Brotherhood

-Although Assad and Abu Ghuddah had good relations with each other, Adnan's Muslim Brotherhood was extremely against the minority Alawite Assad's assumption of power in majority Sunni Syria.
+Although Assad and Abu Ghuddah had good relations with each other, Adnan's Muslim Brotherhood was extremely against the minority Alawite Assad's assumption of power in Sunni-majority Syria.
 Assad's new constitution, unlike previous ones, did not require that the president of Syria must be a Muslim causing fierce demonstrations in Hama, Homs and Aleppo organized by the Muslim Brotherhood and the ulama.
-They labelled Assad as the "enemy of Allah" and called for a jihad against his rule.
+They labelled Hafez al-Assad as the "enemy of Allah" and called for a jihad against his rule.
 Additionally, a decrease in Gulf countries' economic support, the cost of Syria's military campaign in Lebanon, and the take-in of several refugees from the conflict all further exacerbated Syria's economic livelihood.
 All of this combined into popular discontent.

 All of this contributed to Muslim Brotherhood committing various protests and strikes, but what caused the start of the violent protests was Syrian intervention against Palestinian Liberation Organization in Lebanon, which the entire Muslim population of the world condemned.
 The assassination and bombing attacks were largely aimed at prominent government officials, including doctors and teachers.
 Most of the victims were Alawis, "which suggested that the assassins had targeted the community" but "no one could be sure who was behind" the killings.
 The Muslim Brotherhood was considered to be behind the violence.

 It was found that the Iraqi government of Saddam Hussein had supported the insurgents with a steady flow of arms and supplies.

 On 16 June 1979, the Muslim Brotherhood carried out an attack on cadets at the Aleppo Artillery School, officially killing 83.
 Around this time, professor Yusef al-Yusef was assassinated in Aleppo.
 The Syrian government responded by sentencing to death about 15 prisoners, already accused of being Iraqi agents, for belonging to the Islamic resistance movement.
 Terrorist attacks then became a daily occurrence, particularly in Aleppo and other northern cities.
 The government tended to ascribe these attacks to the Brotherhood, but as the armed resistance gained widespread popular support and more loosely defined armed groups appeared, especially in poor neighborhoods, it became difficult to determine the extent of the Brotherhood's involvement.

 Hama Massacre

-After the failed assassination attempt against Haffez al-Assad, Syrian government's actions against the Muslim Brotherhood insurgents has escalated immensely with massacres being committed in retaliation to the assassination attempt.
+After the failed assassination attempt against Hafez al-Assad, Syrian government's actions against the Muslim Brotherhood insurgents has escalated immensely with massacres being committed in retaliation to the assassination attempt.
 Eventually this would lead into the Islamist uprising in Hama, which the government forces would react with a massive force from Lebanon and neighbouring cities to surpass it.
 After the Hama uprising, the Islamist insurrection was broken, and the Brotherhood has since operated in exile while other factions surrendered or slipped into hiding.
-Government attitudes in Syria hardened considerably during the uprising, and Assad would rely more on repression than on political tactics for the remainder of his rule, although an economic liberalization began in the 1990s.
+Government attitudes in Syria harshened considerably during the uprising, and Assad would rely more on repression than on political tactics for the remainder of his rule, although an economic liberalization began in the 1990s.